Insta360Develop/CameraSDK-Android/README.md

 Export Panorama Video (Video to Video)

-> Note: Exporting video has high requirements on mobile phone performance.
-If you encounter oom or app being forcibly killed by the system when exporting 5.7k, please set a smaller width and height or increase app priority.
+> Note: Exporting videos demands high performance from your mobile device.
+If you encounter OOM or if the app is forcibly closed by the system when exporting 5.7k videos, please try setting a smaller width and height or increase app priority.

 ```Java
 ExportVideoParamsBuilder builder = new ExportVideoParamsBuilder()